Home » Paying For College

 Second, you’ll need to submit to a credit check when you apply to assess eligibility.
 If you have poor credit, you may have difficulty qualifying for this type of graduate student loan.

-Grad PLUS Loans could still be a good decision if you will owe more in student loans than your salary or plan to pursue PSLF.
+Grad PLUS Loans could still be a good decision for borrowers who remain eligible under the current rules, especially if you expect to owe more in student loans than your salary or plan to pursue PSLF.
 But you may want to consider private loans from a private lender instead for modest amounts in certain situations.
 As a disclaimer, you typically need a good credit history to get private loans as well as for competitive fixed rates or variable rates.

 2. HRSA Loans